 DAY 4: TIMARU - LAKE TEKAPO - TASMAN GLACIER NATIONAL PARK - LAKE PUKAKI

 The Timaru penguin volunteer suggested we avoid the coast and instead cut inland visiting the stunning Lake Tekapo and Tasman Glacier National Park.
-On reflection, we are so grateful for this suggestion and sad to hear many skip this route in favour of sticking to the coast as this day was one of our highlights from our New Zealand South Island itinerary.
+On reflection, we are so grateful for this suggestion and sad to hear many skip this route in favour of sticking to the coast as this day was one of our highlights from our south island road trip.

 Tasman Glacier National Park